30 Tools Every Apprentice Electrician Should Own

-There are a lot of tools you need as an apprentice electrician, but it can be difficult to know what tools you need if you’re new to the job.
+You need several tools as an apprentice electrician, but it can be challenging to determine which are essential if you’re new to the job.
 You will need some tools right off the bat, while others you can gather as you gain more clients.

-If you are just starting out as an apprentice electrician, then you might need someone to tell you exactly what you should buy from the get-go.
-For this reason, we have compiled this list of 30 tools every apprentice electrician should own.
-Consult this list to figure out what you need to buy and what you can leave out.
+If you are just starting out as an apprentice electrician, you might need someone to tell you precisely what you should buy from the get-go.
+Luckily, we have compiled this list of 30 tools every apprentice electrician should own.
+Consult the list to figure out what you need to buy and what you can leave out.

 Let’s get started.

 Pliers are multipurpose tools that can be used for gripping, bending, and cutting.
-You absolutely need a variety of pliers if you want to make it as an electrician.
+You need various pliers if you want to make it as an electrician.

 1. Nine-Inch Pliers

 Nine-inch pliers are often a go-to tool.
 As their name suggests, nine-inch pliers are known for their nine-inch handles.
-This handle length gives you maximum leverage.
+The handle’s length gives you maximum leverage.
 Most electricians recommend having two sets on hand.

 2. Adjustable Pliers